jbrussell/academic-kickstart/content/other/sonification/index.md

 date = 2018-10-29T00:00:00

 # Project summary to display on homepage.
-summary = "Earthquakes are recorded as seismograms.
-When compressed in time, these seismograms are equivalent to sound waves."
+summary = "Earthquakes produce seismic waves that are recorded by seismometers.
+We can listen to these waves by compressing the seismograms!"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`